-- When these categories are added up, they will total 100%.
+- When these category percentages are totaled, they must equal 100%.

-- Delete an existing Category by clicking the Category link and setting the Deleted field to Yes.
+- Delete an existing Category by choosing the trash icon next to the category settings.

 NOTE: If you delete a Category, all entries within that Category will also be deleted.